jonhoo/thesis/000-proposal.md

 systems like Kafka, Spark, Flink, and Naiad all seeing interest from academia and industry alike.
 The term "dataflow" covers a wide range of
 systems: streaming systems (like Kafka), stream processing systems (like Spark and Flink), and dataflow computation systems (like Naiad).
-The lines between these systems are blurry at best, as are the labels I have put on them above.
-They vary, often significantly, in their design goals, their intended uses, and their system architecture.
-Yet they all share the high-level property that they take data as _input_, and feed processed data forward through a graph of _operators_.
-In other words, they have _data flow_ through operators.
+These systems vary in their design goals, their intended uses, and their system architecture.
+Yet they all share the property that they take data as _input_, and feed processed data forward through a graph of _operators_.

-This high-level design is attractive for reactive applications, where computations are relatively fixed, but the data is changing, since it clearly designates the data dependencies of the application.
+This data-flow design is attractive for reactive applications, where computations are relatively fixed, but the data is changing, since it clearly designates the data dependencies of the application.
 Explicitly modeling the compute and data flow this way also allows dataflow systems